UKHomeOffice/modern-slavery-data-service/README.md

 npm run dev
 ```

-Currently running this command will ONLY insert the `testData` in `/modern-slavery-data-service/test.js` into your database.
+Currently running this command will ONLY insert the `testData` variable found in `/modern-slavery-data-service/test.js` into your database.